rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

   canonical: https://commerce-engineer.rakuten.careers/entry/en/tech/0045
 ---

+Hi, this is Gian from the E-Commerce Mobile Architect Group.
+The mission of our group is to improve productivity by creating tools to automate tasks and providing technical support for the e-commerce mobile app development teams.
+In this article, we will discuss about one of the developer tools we created to automate designer-to-developer handoff.

 # Overview

 Designer-to-developer handoff is an important part of the product development life cycle.
 It takes place when the design deliverables are ready to be provided to developers for implementation.